 Harender had left for Jalandhar, Punjab.
 He had changed his name from Harender to Vijay and had started working as an assistant to a car dry cleaner.
 His boss was quite happy with his work but also was surprised by his weird behaviour.

 The employer used to think, ‘This man is strange.
 It’s been eight years since he’s been working for me, and he never talks about his home or his family.
 Something is fishy.
 I need to find out the truth.’

 There was an old, worn-out bag in Harender’s room.
 Harender never opened the bag in front of his boss, though they were sharing the same place.
 The boss planned to open Harender’s bag in his absence, hoping to find something that can tell about his family.

 One day when Harender was not around, the boss opened the bag.
 He found some old clothes and a visiting card along with his real name “Harender” on it.
 There was a phone number on the back of the visiting card.
 The boss dialled the number.
 That number belonged to Harender’s nephew.
 The boss narrated the story.

 Harender’s nephew gave him the phone number of Harender’s younger brother Shripal, who used to live in Bhatinda, Punjab.
 When he came to know the truth behind his brother’s disappearance eight years ago, he cautioned the boss not to let Harender know about it.
 Shripal immediately booked a taxi and along with four other men, left to fetch him.

-He reached Jalandhar, and when he saw his brother Harender who was almost a skeleton – sunken eyes, cheekbones visible, extremely weak – left with no desire to live – Shripal lost consciousness.
+He reached Jalandhar, and when he saw his brother Harender who was almost a skeleton—sunken eyes, visible cheekbones, fragile body—no desire to live.
+Shripal lost consciousness.
 The people accompanying him hold him.
 After much effort, Shripal regained consciousness.